JonathanHope/emacs-config/README.md

 On windows be sure to set your home: setx HOME C:/Users/you.

+Linux has nice package managers for installing random tools, but Windows does not.
+To get a package manager on Windows run Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1')).

 Git needs to be installed.
 On windows just install it from https://git-scm.com/download/win.
 On windows make sure that the git paths with git.exe, find.exe, and grep.exe are at the very top of the system wide path.

 The command "emacs --eval (revert-default-directory) --eval (magit-status) --eval (delete-other-windows)" can be used as an alias or a context menu item to launch magit.

 On windows 10 the shortcut C-) will not work unless you change some default language settings.
 Use the following command: powershell -Command Set-ItemProperty -Path 'HKCU:\Keyboard Layout\Toggle' -Name HotKey -Value 3.
+See more about this here: https://superuser.com/a/631324.

-It uses the pragmata fonts.
+It uses the pragmata fonts by default.

 On Linux you need to install ispell and on Windows you need to install aspell (http://aspell.net/win32/).
 On windows add aspell to your path.

-Ag needs to be installed.
-On windows run the following commands in admin powershell CLI: Set-ExecutionPolicy RemoteSigned, iwr https://chocolatey.org/install.ps1 -UseBasicParsing | iex, choco install ag.
+Ripgrep needs to be installed.
+On windows run the following command: choco install ripgrep.

-### Clojure

-Install Java.

-Install Leiningen.

-Add {:user {:plugins [[cider/cider-nrepl "0.15.0-snapshot"]]}} to your ~/.lein/profiles.clj.

-### Markdown

-Install node.js and npm.
-Add them to your path on windows.

-Install livedown with the following command: npm install -g livedown.
+Graphviz needs to be installed.
+On windows run the following command: choco install graphviz.

-### JavaScript

-Install node.js and npm.
-Add them to your path on windows.

 ## Keymap